r57zone/TheLastHostESP32/README.md

 ← Choose language | Выберите язык

 # The Last Host (ESP32 C3 Mini + SD Adapter)
 Wi-Fi access point with a static site web server, http/https page emulation, and file operations on the SD card.
+Host static websites, emulate basic authentication, various services, and simple APIs, and share files across different devices within a dedicated Wi-Fi network.

 ## Features
 * Wi-Fi access point mode; SSID and password can be changed in the file `Setup.ini` on the SD card;